 Every year, more than 100 million people get a scar from an injury or medical procedure.
 It has been estimated that there are 4 million burn scars every year and 11 million keloid scars, and 70% of scars happen to children.

 The fact is that we can’t always prevent accidents from occurring, and avoiding surgery would be detrimental to our quality of life.

 However, we can do something to try to reduce the appearance of scars and help the skin to naturally heal.

 For thousands of years, people have used herbs and essential oils to help the body to repair itself.
-These methods are tried, tested and very effective.
-There are no harsh chemicals and no synthetic creams: just natural oils derived from plants.
+There are no harsh chemicals and no synthetic creams, just natural oils derived from plants.

 Bacterial infection in a wound or injury can prevent the skin from healing properly.
 Often it will take far longer to heal, and the skin will become very red, itchy and painful.

 The first step to reducing scarring is to make sure that the wound is properly cleaned.
 Helichrysum essential oil is good for this - traditionally it has been used in Mediterranean countries.
 Both the flowers and leaves are used to make the essential oil.
 Here are a few reasons to use helichrysum oil for scarring:

 - relieve infections